 Huntington real estate is some of the most expensive in Arkansas, although Huntington house values don't compare to the most expensive real estate in the U.S.

-Because occupations involving physical labor dominate the local economy, Huntington is generally considered to be a blue-collar town.
-38.07% of the Huntington workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+Huntington is a blue-collar town, with 41.53% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Huntington is a city of sales and office workers, service providers, and transportation and shipping workers.
-There are especially a lot of people living in Huntington who work in office and administrative support (15.91%), sales jobs (14.77%), and maintenance occupations (7.39%).
+There are especially a lot of people living in Huntington who work in office and administrative support (15.30%), sales jobs (11.48%), and healthcare (7.65%).

 Huntington is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The citizens of Huntington have a very low rate of college education: just 7.79% of people over 25 have a bachelor's degree or advanced degree, compared to a national average of 21.84% for all cities.
+The population of Huntington has a very low overall level of education: only 9.18% of people over 25 hold a 4-year college degree or higher.

 The people who call Huntington home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Huntington residents report their race to be White, followed by Black or African-American.
+The greatest number of Huntington residents report their race to be White, followed by Asian.
 Important ancestries of people in Huntington include Irish, German, English, Italian, and Dutch.

 The most common language spoken in Huntington is English.
 Other important languages spoken here include Italian and Polish.